knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="getquestionanswer"></a>
 # **GetQuestionAnswer**
-> ModelAnswerResource GetQuestionAnswer (string questionId, string id)
+> AnswerResource GetQuestionAnswer (string questionId, string id)

 Get an answer for a question